EOP-OMB/payment-accuracy/website/pages/programs/hhs-health-resources-and-services-administration-hrsa-provid-5122b669.md

     Underpayments_Amount: '0'
 - Actions_Taken:
   - Action_Taken: Planned
-    Action_Type: Change Process
-    Completion_Date: FY2024
-    Description_Action_Taken: "HHS's establishment of standardized practices for calculating\
-      \ payments and deductions, involving pay files, systems, and verifying recipient\
-      \ eligibility and payment history through exploratory analysis remains.
-Additionally,\
-      \ as the program matures, HHS continues to record and track standards and guidelines\
-      \ throughout the program lifecycle to avoid confusion and alleviate discrepancies.\
-      \ \n\nHHS has a robust risk management process to help identify threats, risks,\
-      \ vulnerabilities to the PRF program and implement controls to detect or prevent\
-      \ improper payments."
-    Mitigation_Strategy: app4_1
-  - Action_Taken: Planned
-    Action_Type: Audit
-    Completion_Date: FY2024
-    Description_Action_Taken: "Recipients, in line with their fund receipt agreement,\
-      \ commit to cooperating in audits by HHS, HHS OIG, or the Pandemic Response\
-      \ Accountability Committee.
-They must also comply with audit requirements in\
-      \ 45 CFR 75 Subpart F. \n\nHHS has post-payment reviews, audit strategies, reporting,\
-      \ and system implementation and enhancements to support detective measures and\
-      \ payment integrity through repayment of inaccurate and improper payments. \
-      \  HHS is currently conducting audits of PRF payments using a risk-based approach\
-      \ and expects to complete the 35 pilot audits by January 2024.
-HHS continues\
-      \ to resolve single and commercial audit findings associated with PRF and recover\
-      \ disallowed costs.\n\nHHS plans to undergo reviews as part of the OMB Circular\
-      \ A–123 requirement in an effort to continue to establish and maintain proper\
-      \ internal controls and that requirements are met.
-External audits by the GAO\
-      \ and OIG are other ways risks and issues are identified and resolved."
-    Mitigation_Strategy: app6_1
-  - Action_Taken: Completed
-    Action_Type: Training
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: HHS offered training to personnel and contractors on conducting payment disbursement audits and reviews, including resolution, covering federal laws and internal policies.
-    Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2024
-    Description_Action_Taken: 'HHS employs a process of post-payment analysis for in-depth review and investigation to identify potential payment errors, including incorrect payment issued.
-This will help to enable the identification of potential improper payments prior to testing.

-      HHS enhances records management to accommodate future payment methodology changes and address post-payment review process issues.'
-    Mitigation_Strategy: app5_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2024
-    Description_Action_Taken: HHS plans to offer training to personnel and contractors on conducting payment disbursement audits and reviews, including resolution, covering federal laws and internal policies.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
-    Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: 'HHS employed a process of post-payment analysis for in-depth review and investigation to identify potential payment errors, including incorrect payment issued.
-This helped enable the identification of potential improper payments prior to testing.

-      HHS enhanced records management that accommodated future payment methodology changes and addressed post-payment review process issues.'
-    Mitigation_Strategy: atp5_1
-  - Action_Taken: Planned
-    Action_Type: Predictive Analytics
-    Completion_Date: FY2024
-    Description_Action_Taken: HHS will continue to employ a system that flags anomalies for in-depth analysis and investigation to rectify potential errors or clarify why the anomaly is not an error.
-    Mitigation_Strategy: app7_1
-  - Action_Taken: Completed
-    Action_Type: Audit
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: "Recipients, in line with their fund receipt agreement,\
-      \ committed to cooperating in audits by HHS, HHS OIG, or the Pandemic Response\
-      \ Accountability Committee.
-They must also comply with audit requirements in\
-      \ 45 CFR 75 Subpart F. \n\nHHS established post-payment reviews, audit strategies,\
-      \ reporting, and system implementation and enhancements to support detective\
-      \ measures and payment integrity through repayment of inaccurate and improper\
-      \ payments.
-HHS conducted audits of PRF payments using a risk-based approach\
-      \ and, to date, completed 11 audits.
-HHS continued to resolve single and commercial\
-      \ audit findings associated with PRF and recovered disallowed costs.\n\nHHS\
-      \ underwent reviews as part of the OMB Circular A–123 requirement in effort\
-      \ to continue established and maintained proper internal control and that requirements\
-      \ are met.
-External audits by the GAO and OIG are other ways risks and issues\
-      \ are identified and resolved."
-    Mitigation_Strategy: atp6_1
-  - Action_Taken: Completed
-    Action_Type: Automation
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: HHS updated its manual validation to ensure consistency in applying calculations and determining outcomes.
-HHS worked on its robotic process automation to enhance program integrity in post-payment reviews of PRF applications that reduced manual data review and boosted efficiency, accuracy, and quality that minimized human errors and identified improper payments through internal controls.
-    Mitigation_Strategy: atp1_1
-  - Action_Taken: Completed
-    Action_Type: Predictive Analytics
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: HHS employed a system that flags anomalies for in-depth analysis and investigation to rectify potential errors or clarify why the anomaly is not an error.
-    Mitigation_Strategy: atp7_1
-  - Action_Taken: Completed
-    Action_Type: Change Process
-    Completion_Date: FY2023 Q4
-    Description_Action_Taken: "HHS established standardized practices for calculating\
-      \ payments and deductions, involving pay files, systems, and verified recipient\
-      \ eligibility and payment history through exploratory analysis.
-HHS continued\
-      \ to implement means to record and track standards and guidelines throughout\
-      \ the program lifecycle to avoid confusion and alleviate discrepancies. \n\n\
-      HHS introduced pre-payment controls, including manual validation of high-dollar\
-      \ payments and additional peer reviewers, that identified and corrected errors\
-      \ before making payments.\n\nHHS made payment to a provider affected by the\
-      \ improper payment utilizing the correct data that resulted in correct total\
-      \ summed payments issued to the provider affected."
-    Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
     Action_Type: Automation
     Completion_Date: FY2024
     Description_Action_Taken: HHS continues making substantial updates to its manual